-Filling a unique position, both politically and geographically, Taiwan’s Kinmen Islands provide a rich source of interest for the military history enthusiast and natural beauty seeker alike.
+Filling a unique position, both politically and geographically, the Kinmen Islands in Taiwan provide a rich source of interest for the military history enthusiast and natural beauty seeker alike.
 Chinese Civil-War-era artillery emplacements and an active military presence, contrast strongly with a multitude of tranquil public parks, a stunning coastline and many beautifully restored Ming-and-Qing-dynasty villages.

 Kinmen, pronounced "Jīnmén" in Chinese Mandarin and meaning 'Golden Gate' was first named in 1387 by a Ming dynasty Emperor to reflect its importance as strategic point.
 This island protected the key Chinese port of Xiamen City, and was militarised in the late 1300s against pirate attacks.

 Progressing through the centuries, the Islands of Kinmen have changed hands, firstly from Ming to Qing dynasties (1663), then later falling to occupation by Japan in the Second Sino-Japanese war of 1337.
-Following their liberation by Chinese national forces in 1945, the Chinese Civil War erupted and the island has since be claimed by both China and Taiwan since their separation in 1949.
+In 1945, it was liberated by Chinese national forces.

 The unique and often beautifully painted Wind Lion Gods of Kinmen are quite something to behold, and the chances are you'll stumble into more than one by chance.
 These white granite statues are dotted around the ancient villages of Kinmen and were traditionally created in the hopes of bringing good luck, fertility and other benefits to the Kinmen villagers.